accuware/gstreamer/README.md

 you enable the proxy to provide a "secured" channel by using a self signed certificate, which obsoletes the a.m. "mixed content" problem.

-> Note: You need to make your browser accept this self signed certificate by adding the `ca.pem` file to the trusted root CA authorities.
+> Note: You can try to make your browser accept this self signed certificate by adding the `ca.pem` file to the trusted root CA authorities.
 You can do this by either importing the root CA certificate into the OS key store or use the browser mechanisms to do that.
-Details here https://fabianlee.org/2018/02/17/ubuntu-creating-a-trusted-ca-and-san-certificate-using-openssl-on-ubuntu/ section "Browser Evaluation"
+Details here https://fabianlee.org/2018/02/17/ubuntu-creating-a-trusted-ca-and-san-certificate-using-openssl-on-ubuntu/ section "Browser Evaluation".
+But be warned - most the time it is a mess :)

 Find the stream at